FIB-4 Index Calculator — Hepatic Fibrosis

 FIB-4 is widely used as a first-line non-invasive fibrosis screen because its strongest feature is a high negative predictive value: a clearly low score helps rule out advanced fibrosis in many outpatient settings.
 Scores in the indeterminate or high-risk range are usually treated as a reason for elastography or specialist review rather than as a definitive fibrosis diagnosis.

-This page applies age-adjusted cutoffs used in current screening pathways and also computes APRI for comparison.
+This page applies age-adjusted cutoffs used in contemporary screening pathways and also computes APRI for comparison.
 The output is meant to help triage next steps, not to replace elastography, biopsy, or full hepatology evaluation.

 FIB-4 turns routine labs into a practical first-line fibrosis screen.
 Its main value is ruling out advanced fibrosis when the score is low and helping decide who needs elastography or hepatology review when the score is not clearly low.